What is SWMBees?

 How can you contribute?

 The swmbees project began in spring 2020 and is administered through Kalamazoo College.
-In this initial year, we are especially interested in documenting bumble bees from the Southwest Michigan Land Conservancy nature preserves in our study area and the Kalamazoo College Lillian Anderson Arboretum.
-We welcome and encourage submissions from all areas of Southwest Michigan, however, as we seek to understand and work to conserve these important pollinators.
+In our first year, we were especially focused on documenting bumble bees from the Southwest Michigan Land Conservancy nature preserves and the Kalamazoo College Lillian Anderson Arboretum.
+Moving forward, we welcome and encourage submissions from all areas of Southwest Michigan as we seek to understand the distribution and abundance of bumble bee types in the Southwest Michigan region and work to conserve these important pollinators.
 Be it your yard, neighborhood, roadside, park or preserve – we welcome your submissions!
-See our Volunteering page for more details.
+See our Volunteering page for more details on how to contribute.